 Subnational estimates of households by tenure, England

-A household refers to a person living alone, or a group of people living at the same address who share cooking facilities and living room or sitting or dining area.
+A household refers to a person living alone or a group of people living at the same address who share cooking facilities and living room, sitting room, or dining area.

 A dwelling refers to the physical unit of accommodation which may have one or more household spaces.

 This tenure category covers units of accommodation in which the occupier either owns the property in full (owned outright) or has taken out a mortgage or loan (owned with mortgage or loan) to help purchase their home and is still in the process of repaying the debt.